Newlifedirection/SpringMVCFilmCRUD/README.md

 Spring MVC Pattern, DAO Pattern, Singleton Selector Pattern

 ### Lessons Learned
-Learned the key aspects of the Spring MVC Pattern:
+Learned the key aspects of the Spring MVC Pattern.
-Controllers handle requests and set the view.
+CRUD operation considrations for referential integrity.
+Annotation driven @RequestMapping with controllers to set the view with an InternalResourceViewResolver.
 Document Descriptor Stub: web.xml  Definition file for welcome-file-list and as well as servlet, servlet-name and servlet-mapping.